Devilspsychiccoder/django-notes-app/README.md

-# Simple Notes App for Kubernetes
+# Simple Notes App for Kubernetes.
 This is a simple notes app built with React and Django.
+This is make In kind Cluster, Tailor it according to your environment

 ## Requirements
 1. Python 3.9